HugoTex98/Breast-Cancer-Prediction/README.md

 9. **Enhanced Visualization**:
     - Add more advanced visualization options, including 3D plots or interactive dashboards, to provide deeper insights into the data and model outputs.

-These improvements aim to make the project more robust, user-friendly, and adaptable to a wider range of use cases.